 “This means people are possibly more susceptible to a Ross River virus infection if they have already been exposed to the virus and have developed some antibodies against it.”

 These findings will help researchers identify possible ways of stopping the growth of the Ross River virus.

-The researchers believe this discovery with the Ross River Virus may also have implications to other disease-causing viruses such as AIDS, respiratory viruses and the virus that causes dengue fever.
+The researchers believe this discovery with the Ross River Virus may also have implications to other disease-causing viruses such as HIV, respiratory viruses and the virus that causes dengue fever.